Bauram: Languages and culture

 In Bauram village, there are eight mosques, including Jama Masjid (The oldest mosque in Bauram), and two temples: Bhagwati asthan and Babaji Kuti.

 Available public services

-The new generation of the village inhabitants has a higher rate of education.
-As Bauram has a primary school, a middle school, a high school, and the Kasturba Gandhi Balika Vidyalaya.
+The new generation of the village inhabitants have a higher rate of education.
+Bauram has a primary school, a middle school, a high school, and the Kasturba Gandhi Balika Vidyalaya.
 There are many mobile towers which make mobile communication and internet services stronger.
-Furthermore, There are many Anganwadi centers in Bauram, and an active primary health center with a 24-hour ambulance service.
+Furthermore, there are many Anganwadi centers in Bauram, and an active primary health center with a 24-hour ambulance service.
 Bharat Gas Agency Name (Baby Gas Gramin Vitrak) is also situated in it.

 Regarding the future ones, there is a water tank being completed and is going to be started in few days.